NVIDIA/TensorRT/samples/sampleMNISTAPI/README.md

 This sample uses a Caffe model that was trained on the [MNIST dataset](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md).

 In contrast to sampleMNIST, which uses the Caffe parser to import the MNIST model, this sample uses the C++ API, individually creating every layer and loading weights from a trained weights file.
+This sample also uses the explicit batch representation of TensorRT networks.
 For a detailed description of how to create layers using the C++ API, see [Creating A Network Definition In C++](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#network_c).

 ### TensorRT API layers